NVIDIA-AI-IOT/turtlebot3/README.md

 After setting up the ROS navigation stack and discovering that the navigation works, but not well, how do you tune it?

-Setting up the Turtlebot3 took only one day, and generating a decent map took another few days, but tuning navigation and adding another level of autonomy by leaving Rviz was a 2 week adventure.

 https://arxiv.org/pdf/1706.09068.pdf